 9. Black City: Sounding Race, Territory and Belonging in Tel Aviv’s "African Refugee Crisis"

 10. Trajectories of Soul Citizenship: African Dance Clubs between Global Blackness and Local Awareness

 11. Already Black…and Proud, and Righteous: The African Hebrew Israelite Community in the State of Israel

 Part IV: Blackness and the Israeli-Palestinian Conflict

 12. What is the Color of an Arab?
 A Critical View of Color Games.

 13. What Color are Israeli Jews?
 Intersectionality, Israel advocacy, and the Changing Discourse of Color and Indigeneity

 Michael R. Fischbach

-Gabriella Djerrahian is an Assistant Professor at the Department of Sociology and Anthropology at Concordia University in Montreal, Quebec.
-Her research engages with questions of race and racialisation, diaspora and belonging.
+Gabriella Djerrahian is an assistant professor at the Department of Sociology and Anthropology at Concordia University in Montreal, Quebec.
+Her research engages with questions of race and racialization, diaspora, and belonging.